 the following semester until requirements are met.
 Typically, SHRs

-are considered incomplete because the immunization section was not
+are considered incomplete because the immunization records are

 (email@example.com), or mail a copy of the official